Araucaria heterophylla - Norfolk Island Pine

 WHAT TO EXPECT

-You'll get a healthy Norfolk Island Pine that meets our rigorous quality standards in a 4 nursery pot - Marbled Clay Cachepot sold separately.
+You'll get a healthy Norfolk Island Pine that meets our rigorous quality standards in your choice of a 4" or 6" nursery pot - Marbled Clay Cachepot sold separately.
 No two plants are alike, and yours will have its own unique shape, size and personality; expect this natural variation from the photos.

 Our plants include detailed care instructions as well as our Houseplant Best Practices guide, with information on how to repot, seasonal care and more!